blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 It is important to recognize that detector search and graph building are completely separate processes controlled by different properties.

-For example, directory /src/myproject might be the root directory of a gradle project.
-There might also be gradle subprojects in subdirectories underneath it (e.g. /src/myproject/subproject1), but subprojects will be discovered during graph building.
+For example, directory /src/myproject might be the root directory of a Gradle project.
+There might also be Gradle subprojects in subdirectories underneath it (e.g. /src/myproject/subproject1), but subprojects will be discovered during graph building.
 /src/myproject is the *only* directory that detector search must find.